Reference 10 — Module catalog and composition

 required

-Type-code dispatch; structured-vs-opaque decision via opt.PL; unknown-code passthrough rules
+Type-code dispatch; the structured-vs-opaque decision via opt.PL; unknown-code passthrough rules

 L4 — Graph endpoint logic (02-graph-model.md, 03-addressing.md, 04-communication-flows.md)